Early Adopters: First 20 receive 20% off with 1 year technical support.

 Regulatory Enforcement (Authorization)

 While permissions control actions, authorization controls data regulation compliance.
-If a schema is tagged with a directive like // auth: PII, HIPAA, the database will reject any request unless the User's Authorization has both the PII and HIPAA authorizations.
+If a schema is tagged with a directive (ex. "// auth: PII, HIPAA"), the database will reject any request unless the User's Authorization has both the PII and HIPAA authorizations.
+See Schema Change for an example schema.

 Protobuf